aabiddanda/geovar/docs/_sources/index.rst.txt

 The ``geovar`` method and software was developed by Arjun Biddanda, with contributions from Daniel P. Rice and John Novembre.

-The package design and template for this website was inspired/adapted from the wonderful `mushi <https://harrispopgen.github.io/mushi/>`_ package.
+The package design and template for this website was inspired by the wonderful `mushi <https://harrispopgen.github.io/mushi/>`_ package.

 Welcome to geovar's documentation!
 ==================================